-Either way, picking up this book suggests that you want to take a stand against sexual abuse and the problems it can produce.
-By taking a stand against sexual abuse and reclaiming your life, you join many, many other men and women.
+Either way, picking up this booklet suggests that you want to take a stand against sexual abuse and the problems it can produce.
+By taking a stand against sexual abuse and reclaiming your life, you join many, many other women and men.